-2021: Change in the production supply chain
+The production supply chain

 But what difference does the relationship with producers make in relation to our approach?